Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 Phytonadione is 2-methyl-3-phytyl-1, 4-naphthoquinone.
 Its empirical formula is C31H46O2 and its molecular structure is:

-AquaMEPHYTON injection is a yellow, sterile, aqueous colloidal solution of vitamin K1, with a pH of 5.0 to 7.0, available for injection by the intravenous, intramuscular, and subcutaneous routes.
-AquaMEPHYTON is available in 1 mg (2 mg/mL) and 10 mg (10 mg/mL) single-dose ampuls.
-Each milliliter of AquaMEPHYTON contains the following inactive ingredients: 70 mg polyoxyethylated fatty acid derivative, 37.5 mg dextrose, 9 mg benzyl alcohol (preservative), and water for injection.
-AquaMEPHYTON may contain glacial acetic acid for pH adjustment to 6.3 (5.0 – 7.0).
+Phytonadione injection is a yellow, sterile, aqueous colloidal solution of vitamin K1, with a pH of 5.0 to 7.0, available for injection by the intravenous, intramuscular, and subcutaneous routes.
+Phytonadione is available in 1 mg (2 mg/mL) and 10 mg (10 mg/mL) single-dose ampuls.
+Each milliliter of Phytonadione contains the following inactive ingredients: 70 mg polyoxyethylated fatty acid derivative, 37.5 mg dextrose, 9 mg benzyl alcohol (preservative), and water for injection.
+Phytonadione contains glacial acetic acid for pH adjustment to 6.3 (5.0 – 7.0).

 AquaMEPHYTON - Clinical Pharmacology